What is Exempt Income?

 Examples of Exempt Income

 The list below provides some examples of different types of exempt income.
-It is important to note, however, that the exemptions are not universal and may not apply where you live.
+It is important to note, however, that the exemptions are regionally based and may not apply where you live.
 It is best to consult your local and federal tax code to understand exactly which tax exemptions apply to you.

 - Employment insurance benefits

 - Gifts – nonrecurring and generally under $900-$1000

 - Lottery winnings (Canada)

 - Income earned internationally (outside the taxation zone)